asterisk/documentation/README.md

 # If you don't want to build the static documentation at all...
 # NO_STATIC=yes

+# If you don't want the resulting HTML minified, set NO_MINIFY.
+# Minification can reduce the space required to host the full
+# site by about 30% but it does take over double the time to
+# generate the site.
+# NO_MINIFY=yes

 # If you want to serve the resulting site with mkdocs serve,
 you can specify any additional options to pass to it here:
 # SERVE_OPTS := -a [::]:8000